 - What are your most satisfying accomplishments?

-- How have your educational experiences prepared you for for this position?
+- How have your educational experiences prepared you for this position?

 - What extracurricular activities were you involved in?

-- Which pieces of software do you have experience with?
+- Which software programs do you have experience with?
 How would you describe your skill level?

 - How would you define a good working atmosphere?